 ARIZONA PEER & FAMILY COALITION POSITION STATEMENT

-The Arizona Peer & Family Coalition (APFC) supports the identification and allocation of additional funding to provide a full range of housing solutions for adults and families with mental health and substance use challenges in Arizona, including full restoration of the Arizona Housing Trust Fund.
-APFC strongly encourages the consideration of additional supportive housing programs in our community as a way to avoid costlier settings, such as inpatient or locked settings.
-We offer solutions and adjustments that respect human rights, save money and uphold evidence-based practices.
-According to a 2020 study done in Canada, an average savings of almost $22 for every $10 invested was found.
-In addition, the Foundation for Senior Living reports that their Assisted Group Living program costs 83% less than standard institutionalized care for people with a SMI diagnosis.2
+The Arizona Peer & Family Coalition (APFC) supports the identification and allocation of additional funding to provide a full range of supportive housing solutions for adults and families with mental health and substance use challenges in Arizona, including full restoration of the Arizona Housing Trust Fund and the reallocation of housing funds not currently being spent.
+Supportive housing programs avoid costlier settings, such as inpatient or jail.

 The APFC was established in 2009 with a mission of advocating for, connecting, promoting, and developing leadership by peers and family members throughout our state.
-Today, the APFC has approximately 180 members located throughout the state and represents the perspectives of individuals and family members who have first-hand lived experience navigating the publicly funded behavioral health system for themselves or on behalf of a loved one with mental illness.
-The APFC educates our law makers to influence policy, while participating in community organizing and civic leadership efforts.
-We want to be part of the solution and are available to participate in systems change work.
+Today, the APFC has over 175 members located throughout the state and represents the perspectives of individuals and family members who have first-hand lived experience navigating the behavioral health system for themselves or on behalf of a loved one with mental illness.

 PREVENTION AND HOUSING

 Poverty, lack of affordable housing, unemployment, trauma, mental health issues, substance abuse, and domestic violence, all contribute to homelessness.
 Housing addresses the root causes of homelessness.
 Research conducted by the Corporation for Supportive Housing shows the benefits of Supportive Housing & outcomes